reselbob/starter-microservice/README.md

 # Quick Start: Number One

-## Your first microservice using mimik
+## Creating your first microservice using mimik

 TABLE OF CONTENTS